Best Golf Wedges For Beginners 2025

 Feel very good but not quite as sharp as a blade wedge

-When it comes to wedges Cleveland makes some of the best golf wedges you can get, and with the CBX Full-Face 2, you get a premium wedge with great forgiveness aspects, which is great for beginner golfers.
+When it comes to wedges Cleveland makes some of the best golf wedges you can get, and with the CBX Full-Face 2, you get a premium wedge with great forgiveness, ideal for beginner golfers.

-This wedge stands out because the grooves run the full width of the face and right up to the toe. this means you can open up the face and not worry about off-center strikes or miss strikes leading to lower spin rates. this wedge also has numerous options for loft, shaft, and sole options so you can find a wedge setup that really suits your game.
+This wedge stands out because the grooves run the full width of the face and right up to the toe.
+This means you can open up the face and not worry about off-center strikes leading to lower spin rates.
+This wedge also has numerous options for loft, shaft, and sole options so you can find a wedge setup that really suits your game.

 A lot of the forgiveness in the Full-Face 2 comes from the cavity back design, and with this sometimes you find a wedge does not have much feel at impact.
-However, that is not the case with this wedge with the TPU gel back insert sitting in the cavity to moderate sound you get a lovely sound and feel off the face.
+However, that is not the case with this wedge as the TPU gel back insert sitting in the cavity helps moderate the sound at impact, and also enhances the feel.

 Best for chipping